SafeTravellers-Project/Homomorphic_Component/README.md

 ├── src/                # Source code
 │   ├── HESysInit.cpp   # System parameter and key generation
 │   ├── Register.cpp    # Biometric registration
+|   ├── EncBio.cpp      # Enc of new test biometrics
 │   ├── Verify.cpp      # Biometric verification
 │   └── ...             # Other source files
 ├── CMakeLists.txt      # Build configuration  (Change line 5 of this file to represent the project library at destination)